How to resolve business conflict amicably

 If this scenario feels familiar, you are not alone.
 There is a reason why Amazon has over 5000 different titles dedicated to helping with conflict resolution; it’s much easier for us to deal with conflict in the safety of our bed at night than in the cold light of day.

-For soloists it can be harder still; without the support of a large organisation behind us, it can feel very lonely and scary addressing issues on our own.
+For soloists it can be harder still to resolve business conflict; without the support of a large organisation behind us, it can feel very lonely and scary addressing issues on our own.

 So, it is great news that resolving conflict almost always starts with our own behaviour rather than the other person!
 “What”, I hear you say?
 “No, it’s not me – it’s the other person …”

 Before we get into dealing with conflict situations, it’s critical to mention that conflict is not only a fact of life; it can be a (very) good thing.

 Conflict can mean diversity of thought or opinion.
 It can mean simply that someone has an idea that is different to ours.
 If we’re open to listening (truly listening), rather than protecting our position at all costs, there are times when taking the other person’s position or perspective on board can improve the overall result and lead to outcomes that far exceed what was originally intended.